Slavko Perović

-Slavko Perović (Montenegrin Cyrillic: Славко Перовић; born 2 August 1954) is a Montenegrin politician.
+Slavko Perović (Serbian Cyrillic: Славко Перовић; born 2 August 1954) is a Montenegrin politician.
 He is best known as a co-founder and former leader of Liberal Alliance of Montenegro (LSCG), former party that was fighting for independence of Montenegro and promoting liberalism in Montenegro throughout the 1990s and early 2000s.

 Early life

 Perović was born and raised in Cetinje, People's Republic of Montenegro, Federal People's Republic of Yugoslavia to father Vukašin Perović, a pre-War journalist and Partisan, who also published five novels and poema, and mother Zoraida (b.
 Nakićenović) from Kuti (Herceg Novi), a housewife.
 He graduated from Veljko Vlahović University's Faculty of Law in 1978 in Titograd.
 He passed the court attorney exam in Belgrade, Socialist Republic of Serbia a year later, and earned his Master's Degree at the International University Centre in Dubrovnik, Socialist Republic of Croatia.
 As a student, he was active in a number of social projects, including Mi youth magazine, culture magazine Ars, and Radio Cetinje.